ProgMEM-CC/AI-BypassRestrictions/README.md

 This is the first gen of the RestrictionBypasser.
 Try It by copying the contents of Bypass.txt or in releases.
+This tricks the AI LLM to bypas its rules.

 For speed, heres the repo url: